evanlivingston/cloudwatch-livegraph/README.md

 Go generate graphs:
 <pre>
-loclhost/cloudwatch-livegraph/graph.php
+localhost/cloudwatch-livegraph/graph.php
 </pre>

 ## Requirements
-You must have the the PHP SDK of Amamazon AWS installed. [aws-sdk-for-php](https://github.com/amazonwebservices/aws-sdk-for-php.git)
+PHP SDK for Amamazon AWS must be properly installed and configured with your AWS credentials. [aws-sdk-for-php](https://github.com/amazonwebservices/aws-sdk-for-php.git)

 ## Notes
 Combinations of the metric parameters are tricky.
 Querying AWS for them takes an enormous amount of time.
 Currently the data is stored in metrics.json.